 The plants are quite sensitive to soil type and require gritty, well-draining soil.
 In fact, low fertility seems to be a key to making this plant happy.
 Using compost or excess fertilizer will actually result in an unhappy plant.

 Newly planted specimens benefit from consistent watering before establishment but, otherwise, the plants need very little special care.
-The 1- to 2-inch long red-lobed blooms will naturally fall off when they have been fertilized.
+The 1- to 2-inch (2.5 to 5 cm.) long, red-lobed blooms will naturally fall off when they have been fertilized.

 How to Make an Ocotillo Bloom